baselime/docs/sending-data/docker.md

 ## How it works
 ![Sending Telemetry data to Baselime](../assets/images/illustrations/sending-data/docker-ingestion.png)

-By defining logging driver as Fluentd and providing docker with the Fluentd address, the Docker will send your logs over TCP to Fluentd.
+By defining logging driver as Fluentd and providing Docker with the Fluentd address, the Docker will send your logs over TCP to Fluentd.
 In the above example, we've provided as `localhost:24224` as the Fluentd address.
 This value needs to be adjusted accordingly to your environment and network configuration.